-Texas Oncology is looking for a Radiation Therapist to join our team!
-This Full Time position will support our Medical Center location at 5206 Research Drive.
-Texas Oncology is the largest community oncology provider in the country and has approximately 600+ providers in 220+ sites across Texas and southeastern Oklahoma.
+Texas Oncology is looking for a Radiation Therapist.to join our team!
+This position is for TXO-Beaumont, Texas, one of the 175+ sites we have across the state of Texas and southeastern Oklahoma.
 Our founders pioneered community-based cancer care because they believed in making the best available cancer care accessible to all communities, allowing people to fight cancer at home with the critical support of family and friends nearby.
 Our mission is still the same today-at Texas Oncology, we use leading-edge technology and research to deliver high-quality, high-touch, evidence-based cancer care to help our patients achieve "More breakthroughs.
 More victories." ® in their fight against cancer.
-Today, Texas Oncology treats half of all Texans diagnosed with cancer on an annual basis.

 Why work for us?

-Accurately delivers and records radiation therapy treatments under the direction of a radiation oncologist.
+Accurately delivers and records radiation therapy treatments under the direction of a radiation oncologist and chief radiation therapist.

 Accurately interprets a computerized treatment plan.